awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

    1. For **EBS volume type**, choose General Purpose \(SSD\)\.
 For more information, see [Amazon EBS Volume Types\.](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html)

-   1. For **EBS volume size**, type the size in GB of the external storage for *each* data node\.
+   1. For **EBS volume size**, type the size in GiB of the external storage for *each* data node\.
 For this tutorial, you can use the default value of 10\.

 1. For now, you can ignore **Enable encryption at rest**\.
 For more information about the feature, see [Encryption of Data at Rest for Amazon Elasticsearch Service](encryption-at-rest.md)\.